BPS-Consulting/wafir/apps/www/src/content/documentation.md

 ## Configuration Examples

+Place your Wafir configuration file in the `public` folder of your app, e.g. `public/wafir.yaml`.
 We provide ready-to-use configuration templates for common use cases (see `/examples`).
-All now follow the new field schema.
+All examples use the new config format and schema:

+Required top-level keys:

+- `installationId`: Your numeric GitHub App installation ID
+- `storage`: Storage configuration/capture options

 - **Basic** — Standard bug reporting setup
 - **Minimal** — Simplest possible config